 It is also worth noting that you may lose money in the process of creating NFTs.

 The companies that create the platforms where NFTs are sold take a percentage of your profit as a fee for using their service.

 Overall, it is a risky process financially, but if you decide to leap, here is what you will need to do.

-- Buy some ETH
+- Buy some ETH.

-- Set up MetaMask and transfer some ETH to the new MetaMask wallet Address
+- Set up MetaMask and transfer some ETH to the new MetaMask wallet Address.

 - Choose an NFT marketplace like OpenSea, go there and connect your MetaMask

-- Upload you artwork
+- Upload your artwork into the blockchain

 - Pay the GAS fee (this is where your ETH comes into play) and mint (create) the NFT from your artwork